williambq/AppNoticeSDK-Android/README.md

     ```java
 // Ghostery variables
 // Note: Use your custom values for the Company ID, Notice ID and all or your tracker IDs.
 These test values won't work in your environment.
-private static final int GHOSTERY_COMPANYID = 242; // My Ghostery company ID (NOTE: Use your value here)
-private static final int GHOSTERY_NOTICEID = 6691; // The Ghostery Notice ID for this app (NOTE: Use your value here)
+private static final String GHOSTERY_TOKEN = "baefa2fb063b4273a636591f8535dcf3"; // My Ghostery App Notice token (NOTE: Use your value here)

 // Ghostery tracker IDs (NOTE: you will need to define a variable for each tracker you have in your app)
 private static final int GHOSTERY_TRACKERID_ADMOB = 464; // Tracker ID: AdMob